How to: A Deep Dive into Design Analysis

 Thin and Thick Areas and Walls.
 While excessive wall thickness is less of a concern with machining and 3D printing, walls and features that are too thin or too thick can be troublesome on injection-moulded parts.
 Well-designed parts will have uniform wall thickness when possible, and walls in any plastic-moulded part should be no less than 40 to 60 percent that of adjacent walls.
 And all should fit within recommended thickness ranges for the selected material.
 If not attended to, defects like flash, sink, and knit lines can wedge their way into the cosmetic appearance your parts.

 Zero Draft.
-Draft—a taper applied to the faces of parts that prevents them from being damaged due to the scraping as they are ejected from the mold—is another important design consideration with molding.
+Draft—a taper applied to the faces of parts that prevents them from being damaged due to the scraping as they are ejected from the mould—is another important design consideration with moulding.
 Without draft, drag marks, distortion from ejection stresses, and other issues can arise.
 A general rule of thumb is 1 degree of draft per 1 inch of cavity depth.
 The design analysis will highlight areas with zero draft so they can be modified.

 Radius.
 Adding radii—an edge or vertex that has been rounded—is typically a natural element of the milling process, whether a mould is being milled or an actual part is being machined.
 In your design analysis, we’ll highlight on your 3D model where these radii will occur.
 In some cases with injection moulding, we’ll add radii to assist with the flow of thermoplastic resin through the mould.
 Radii are less of a concern with additive manufacturing, however, if you plan on producing larger quantities of moulded parts from that same 3D-printed design, it’s something to keep in mind.